Why Take Action Now?

 Quality Assurance

 Legal AI must be accurate.
-How do you test and validate AI output in a domain with major consequences for individuals?
+LLM hallucinations in legal context can be catastrophic — how do you test and validate AI output?

 Disciplinary Standards